-Building a clinic in Nepal - Nepal
+Building Medical Clinic - Nepal - Nepal

 This charity holiday is a great project for international development in Nepal and the aim is to build a small medical clinic in a rural area near the Everest region, as part of a very long term project we have been developing with our charity Moving Mountains for nearly twenty years now.
 We're looking for a group of motivated people who will carry out fundraising up to the project capital cost and then travel to Nepal and help to implement it.
 It's hard work though!
 Building techniques in the mountains include dry stone walling and using slate collected from the valley floor.